Kotangens3000/Unity3D_AI/README.md

 This project is NOT a game, it's a PROTOTYPE (PoC) to showcase where/how AI can be used.

-AI is, for example, LLM, Math (perlin noise), complicated algorythms/scripts, strict rules, etc...
+AI is, for example, LLM, Math (Perlin noise), complicated algorythms/scripts, strict rules, etc...

 Here I showcase:

-- Landspaces generation
+- Landspaces generation (Perlin noise)
 - NPC bot vs NPC ai (human made responces vs llm responses)
-- enemies (human vs neural network)
+- enemies (FSM)

 # Dependencies